2022 City of Chester by-election: Background

 The City of Chester constituency is one of the country's oldest, having elected members of parliament since 1545.
 The constituency is in western Cheshire, alongside Flintshire on the England–Wales border.
 The constituency covers the cathedral city of the same name and the surrounding rural areas.
 The constituency varies by social class, including middle-class areas such as Upton-by-Chester and the large rural former council estate of Blacon.

 A Conservative safe seat for most of the 20th century, Chester elected its first Labour MP in the 1997 general election, when it was taken by librarian Christine Russell, who defeated TV personality and writer Gyles Brandreth.
 In 2010, she was unseated by Conservative Stephen Mosley, who served one term.
 Chris Matheson gained the seat from Mosley with a majority of 93 votes, having the third smallest majority of a parliamentary constituency in the UK in the 2015 general election.
 At the 2017 election, Matheson increased his majority from 93 to 9,176, turning Chester from a super-marginal seat into a relatively safe seat.
 Chester voted Remain by 54% to 46% in the 2016 EU referendum.

 Matheson resigned on 21 October 2022, in response to the Independent Expert Panel's recommendation that he be suspended from the House of Commons for four weeks over allegations of "serious sexual misconduct" towards a junior member of staff.
 Following the findings, the Labour Party suspended his membership and withdrew the parliamentary whip.
 Matheson would have faced a recall from Parliament under the Recall of MPs Act 2015, but he announced his resignation shortly after news of the findings was made public.
 Matheson continued to deny any sexual misconduct, but said he felt obliged to resign for health and family reasons.

 The writ was moved for holding the by-election in the House of Commons on 25 October 2022.

 Libraries were made available as drop-off points for postal votes for the by-election until 30 November 2022.

 Candidates

 On 29 October, the Conservatives confirmed that Liz Wardlaw, a councillor for Cheshire East Council's Odd Rode ward, would stand as their candidate in the by-election.

 On 30 October, the Labour Party confirmed that former Cheshire West and Chester Council leader and current councillor Samantha Dixon would represent them, following a vote by local party members.

 On 31 October, the Liberal Democrats announced Rob Herd, a Chester school teacher and parish councillor, as their candidate in the by-election.

+The Green Party chose Paul Bowers as their candidate.
+He is a Cheshire West and Chester Councillor.
+Reform UK chose Jeanie Barton as their candidate.

+Rejoin EU chose party leader Richard Hewison as their candidate.
+UKIP chose Cain Griffiths as their candidate.
+The Official Monster Raving Loony Party chose their party leader Howling Laud Hope as their candidate.
+The Freedom Alliance chose Chris Quartermaine as their candidate.